Rick Rypien: Junior career

 Rypien began his junior career in 2001–02 with the Crowsnest Pass Timberwolves of the Alberta Junior A Hockey League (AJHL), recording 22 points (12 goals and 10 assists) over 57 games.
 During the season, he also debuted with the Regina Pats of the Western Hockey League (WHL), playing one game.
 Unselected in the annual WHL Bantam Draft, Rypien earned a spot with the Pats as a walk-on.
 During his three-year tenure with Regina, he served as a team captain.
 As a WHL rookie in 2002–03, he scored 18 points (6 goals and 12 assists) over 50 games.
-The following season, he improved to 45 points (19 goals and 26 assists) over 65 games.
-In his final year with the club, he set career-highs with 22 goals, 29 assists and 51 points.
-He received three team awards, being chosen as the most valuable player, the Bill Hicke Award as the fans' choice as most popular player, and the Molson Cup for having received the most three star selections.
+In the following season, he improved to 45 points (19 goals and 26 assists) over 65 games.
+In his final year with the club, he set career highs with 22 goals, 29 assists and 51 points.
+He received three team awards, being chosen as the most valuable player, the Bill Hicke Award as the fans' choice as a most popular player, and the Molson Cup for having received the most three-star selections.